oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 The sample `oracledb_upgrade.py <https://github.com/oracle/python-oracledb/
 tree/main/samples/oracledb_upgrade.py>`__ shows a way to toggle applications between cx_Oracle and the two python-oracledb modes.
-Note this script cannot map some functionality such as :ref:`obsolete cx_Oracle <compatibility>` features or error message changes.
+Note this script cannot map some functionality such as obsolete cx_Oracle features or error message changes.

 An example application showing this module in use is: